Ayehu/custom-activities/HyperV/README.md

 **HyperVExportVM** - Activity to export a virtual machine to disk.

 **HyperVExportVMSnapshot** - Activity to cxport a virtual machine checkpoint to disk.

+**HyperVCopyFileToVM** - Activity to copiy a file to a virtual machine.